-Figure 3.1 gives a generic test environment for the test of the receiver:
+Figure 3.1 gives an example test set up for the test of the receiver, in case of a single-module RSD:

-- DUT is the receiver device that has to be tested - Enabling equipment is the equipment necessary to put the receiver in operation but not influencing its key communication electrical parameters (it could be external power supplies, equipment to simulate the voltage of a PV module if the receiver is attached or embedded in a PV module, ...) - SunSpec signal pattern generator is an equipment able to generate a signal compliant with table 6 of paragraph 6.3 of [1] both for the permission to operate signal, but also other codes defined in 6 (accelerated shutdown,...).
-This reference signal generator should be able to deliver powerful enough signals in order to test the receiver at maximum output voltage.
-This signal generator could be a suitably buffered arbitrary waveform generator configured to operate at a sample rate of at least 400kHz and having a memory depth sufficient to store an entire SunSpec duty cycle period of 1.07008 seconds.
-It could also be a "golden reference" transmitter being made of a transmitter device compliant with the electrical specification defined in part 2.
+- RSD is the receiver device to be tested - Enabling Equipment is the equipment necessary to put the receiver in operation but not influencing its key communication electrical parameters (it could be external power supplies, equipment to simulate the voltage of a PV module if the receiver is attached or embedded in a PV module, ...) - SunSpec signal pattern generator is piece of equipment able to generate a signal compliant with table 6 of paragraph 5.3 of [1] both for the permission to operate signal, and also other codes defined in table 6.
+This reference signal generator shall be able to deliver powerful enough signals in order to test the receiver at maximum output voltage.
+This signal generator can be a suitably buffered arbitrary waveform generator configured to operate at a sample rate of at least 400kHz and having a memory depth sufficient to store an entire SunSpec duty cycle period of 1.07008 seconds.
 No matter how it is constructed, the SunSpec signal pattern generator must be verified to pass the Transmitter electrical performance tests specified in section 2.2 of this document.

-- Single tone generator is a programmable signal generator to test both in-band and out-of-band spurious rejection of the receiver. - Indicator is the way the receiver indicates that he has decoded or not a permission to operate signal as defined in requirements 6.2.2 and 6.2.4 of [1]
+- Single tone generator is a programmable signal generator to test both in-band and out-of-band spurious rejection of the receiver. - Indicator is the way the receiver indicates that it has decoded or not a permission to operate signal as defined in requirements 5.2.2 and 5.2.4 of [1]